dbhaskar92/dbhaskar92.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Dhananjay Bhaskar is a postdoctoral research associate at Yale University and a Yale – Boehringer Ingelheim Biomedical Data Science Fellow.
-He earned his Ph.D. in Biomedical Engineering and Sc.M. in Data Science from Brown University in 2021 with a dissertation on topological data analysis of collective motion.
+I am currently a postdoctoral researcher in the <a href='https://krishnaswamylab.org/'>Krishnaswamy Lab</a> at Yale University and a Visiting Scholar in Engineering at Brown University.
+My work bridges mathematical modeling, machine learning, and topological data analysis to develop innovative methods with geometrical and topological foundations, enabling deeper insights into complex biological behavior and mechanisms at molecular, cellular, and systems levels.

-Dhananjay's interests reside at the intersection of mathematical modeling, computational biology, and machine learning.
-Specifically, my recent work includes: (1) Developing generative models for small molecule and antibody therapeutics, (2) Quantitative analysis of spatiotemporal signaling through the lens of geometric deep learning and topological data analysis, (3) Learning dynamics and inferring regulatory networks (genes and neurons) using graph attention and neural ODE models.
+I earned my Ph.D. in Biomedical Engineering and Sc.M. in Data Science from Brown University in 2021, where my dissertation, <q>Topological Data Analysis of Collective Motion</q>, was supervised by <a href="https://sites.brown.edu/wonglab/">Prof. Ian Wong</a>.
+Earlier, I completed my M.Sc. in Applied Mathematics under <a href="https://personal.math.ubc.ca/~keshet/keshet.html">Prof. Leah Edelstein-Keshet</a> and a B.Sc. in Computer Science and Mathematics from UBC.